-- The restrictions on the urban co-operative banks to collect deposits from trustee, municipalities and other boards should be removed. - 2) Reserve Bank of India should give the remittance facilities free to charge at least for hundred times under the "free remittance facilities" scheme. - The audit fees of the urban co-operative banks should be depends on the working capital and on the working load of the bank. - 4) There is a dual control of Reserve Bank of India and cooperative registrar on the working of urban co-operative banks.
+- 1) The restrictions on the urban co-operative banks to collect deposits from trustee, municipalities and other boards should be removed. - 2) Reserve Bank of India should give the remittance facilities free to charge at least for hundred times under the "free remittance facilities" scheme. - 3) The audit fees of the urban co-operative banks should be depends on the working capital and on the working load of the bank. - 4) There is a dual control of Reserve Bank of India and co-operative registrar on the working of urban co-operative banks.
 It should be divided.
 Reserve Bank of India should have to watch the following of the co-operative rules and regulations by these banks.

-9) "Financing supply to very small land holder through co-operative credit societies" survey committee (Dandekar Committee) 1976.
+12) "Financing supply to very small landholders through co-operative credit societies" survey committee (Dandekar Committee) 1976 field of co-operative credit.

-Governments of Maharashtra appointed a committee in August 1975 under the chairmanship of Dr. V. M. Dandekar, a well known economist and scholar in the field of co-operative credit.
 The committee was entrusted to analysis the policy and actual work of co-operative banks regarding the agricultural finance to small and very small land owner farmers.

+Governments of Maharashtra appointed a committee in August 1975 under the chairmanship of Dr. V. M. Dandekar, a well known economist and scholar in the